 Following Governor Abbott’s state of disaster declaration in Texas on March 13, 2020,regarding Coronavirus/COVID-19, we are following recommended precautions at our hospital to protect the health and safety of all those who enter our building.
 Included in the recommendations is restricting visitation.

-Effective immediately, their will be no visitation until further notice.
+Effective immediately, there will be no visitation until further notice.
 We are currently working towards alternatives for visitation to include increased phone time and possible facetime/other technological means.
 Similarly, family sessions will be conducted by phone in place of face-to-face sessions during this time as well.
 A member of each patient's treatment team will reach out to you with more information.

 In addition, we are screening everyone who comes into our facility, including clergy, law enforcement, vendors, admitting patients, guardians, etc. Screening will include a few questions and temperature check.
 You may be asked to go home, so please stay home if you are ill.